lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 ~~~
 {: artwork-name="CompositeSignaturePrivateKey-asn.1-structures"}

 Each element of the `CompositeSignaturePrivateKey` is an `OCTET STRING` according to the encoding of the underlying algorithm specification and will decode into the respective private key structures in an analogous way to the public key structures defined in {{sec-composite-pub-keys}}.
-This document does not provide helper classes for private keys.
+The ASN.1 module in this document does not provide helper classes for private keys.
 The PrivateKey for each component algorithm MUST be in the same order as defined in {{sec-composite-pub-keys}}.

 Use cases that require an interoperable encoding for composite private keys will often need to place a `CompositeSignaturePrivateKey` inside a `OneAsymmetricKey` structure defined in [RFC5958], such as when private keys are carried in PKCS #12 [RFC7292], CMP [RFC4210] or CRMF [RFC4211].
 The definition of `OneAsymmetricKey` is copied here for convenience: